Ogilvie Fleet cements its business excellence by retaining investors in people gold standard

 “To have motivated staff is business-critical and it makes it easier to win new fleet accounts and retain existing customers.
 Clients want to be associated with successful organisations.”

-Nevertheless, Ogilvie Fleet with its headquarters in Stirling and offices in Belfast and Sheffield is not complacent.
+Nevertheless, Ogilvie Fleet with its headquarters in Stirling and office in Sheffield is not complacent.

 Mr Stephen said: “Investors in People is a good yardstick as to how well the business is rated and its performance, but we are not complacent and there are always areas for improvement.”